JacobArchambault/DotNetBox/README.md

 # DotNetBox
 A Dockerfile and shell script for creating a Fedora Toolbx  with the .NET SDK and Kate IDE pre-installed.

-## Primer on Toolbx and containerized development environments
-[Toolbx](https://github.com/containers/toolbox/) is a project for building containerized development environments built on OCI compliant technologies including Podman and Buildah.
-It comes pre-installed on Linux Fedora workstations, and is an integral part of developing on Silverblue, Fedora's atomic desktop variant.

 Traditionally, a developer would simply install whatever applications they need directly onto their laptop.
 This can lead to several problems:
 1. Loss of time - Setting up a desktop environment for development takes time: multiple of my past employers have had complex wikis for onboarding new developers that, including troubleshooting, could take days or even weeks to complete before new developers were ready to start work.
 Much of this setup is tedious work that could be automated.